-Today, the arboretum aims to be a model for outdoor experiential learning and a living testament to the value of nature.
+Today, the arboretum, with its carefully curated 7.2 acres, serves as a vibrant living laboratory for experiential learning and remains rooted as a testament to the enduring value of nature.

 - Grow the Good Life

 - Organic Grow Kits